kimtth/awesome-azure-openai-llm/README.md

 1. [A Systematic Survey of Prompt Engineering in Large Language Models: Techniques and Applications](https://arxiv.org/abs/2402.07927): a summary detailing the prompting methodology, its applications.🏆Taxonomy of prompt engineering techniques in LLMs.
 [5 Feb 2024]

 1. [Is the new norm for NLP papers "prompt engineering" papers?](https://www.reddit.com/r/MachineLearning/comments/1ei9e3l/d_is_the_new_norm_for_nlp_papers_prompt/): "how can we make LLM 1 do this without training?"
 Is this the new norm?
 The CL section of arXiv is overwhelming with papers like "how come LLaMA can't understand numbers?"
 [2 Aug 2024]

+1. [Re-Reading Improves Reasoning in Large Language Models](https://arxiv.org/abs/2309.06275): RE2 (Re-Reading), which involves re-reading the question as input to enhance the LLM's understanding of the problem. `Read the question again` [12 Sep 2023]

   - <details>